Vladimir Pravdin

-Vladimir Sergeevich Pravdin, or Roland Lyudvigovich Abbiate, codename LETCHIK ["Pilot"], (15 August 1905 – 1970) was a senior NKVD officer and assassin working in Europe during the Great Terror.
-He later became a KGB agent, stationed in the United States.
+Vladimir Sergeevich Pravdin, or Roland Jacques Claude Abbiate, codename LETCHIK ["Pilot"], (July 1, 1905 – 1970) was a senior NKVD officer and assassin working in Europe during the Great Terror.

+He later became a senior Soviet intelligence officer in New York and Washington, DC where he oversaw several important Soviet agents, such as Harry Dexter White, Lauchlin Currie, and Judith Coplon.

+Biography

+Pravdin was born in London, United Kingdom, on July 1, 1905 as Roland Jacques Claude Abbiate.
+He had an older sister, Mireille.
+His father, Louis Abbiate, was a musician from Monaco who had successful stints performing in London and La Scala in Milan.
+His mother, Marguerite Mandelstamm, was a Russian Jew from St. Petersburg.
+The family moved to St. Petersburg in 1911 when Abbiate accepted a position as professor in a conservatory in St. Petersburg.

+He graduated from a gymnasium in 1919.
+He moved to Paris along with his parents during the Russian Revolution.

 Career

 During the 1930s, Pravdin was involved in killings and kidnappings in Europe for the KGB, including the assassination of Ignace Reiss, a GRU officer who defected in 1937.
 Reiss was caught by the NKVD in Switzerland, where he was killed as an object lesson to potential defectors.
 Pravdin disappeared after the murder.
-Later, during World War II, he turned up again in the United States where he served as a Soviet diplomat, Vladimir Sergeyvich Pravdin.
+Later, during World War II, he was a senior Soviet intelligence officer in New York and Washington, DC, where he served as a Soviet diplomat, Vladimir Sergeyvich Pravdin.

 Later, in the United States, Pravdin operated under cover as the head of TASS News Agency from 1944 to 1945.
 Among Pravdin's contacts while serving in the United States were Judith Coplon, Josef Katz, and Josef Berger.

 In Washington, Pravdin, posing as a TASS reporter, made the acquaintance of such people as the famous correspondent Walter Lippmann and others.
 On one occasion, he met with a person with three children to offer money for certain unspecified information and who was code-named by the KGB as BLIN ("bliny" is Russian for "pancake").
 In the plain language of the cable decrypt, BLIN was willing to provide information but declined to cooperate with the NKVD because the approach had been clumsy, but left open the possibility of future cooperation.